About

 Enidia AI, Luxembourg

-- Build verification-first, on-premise AI for legal and financial institutions, GDPR and the EU AI Act by design
+- Verification-first, on-premise AI for regulated industries; GDPR and EU AI Act by design

-- Landed and delivered for a top-10 international law firm
+- Clients include a top-10 international law firm

-- Cut a production document review from about 25 hours to about 4 at a client firm
+- Production document review cut from about 25 hours to about 4

 Research and Academia